 In our camper’s dining area we painted our old wood table in Nantucket and did the walls in Soft Gray with Bright White wainscoting.
 It really transformed the space and saved us a ton of money by simply updating our existing furniture.
 We opted to get rid of the old chairs as they were too big and bulky, and we replaced them with lightweight white folding chairs.

 Our camper now looks like it is out of a magazine and it feels so bright and airy.
 It lets in a lot more natural light now and with the light color palette, it feels much bigger.
 This RV remodeling project took my husband and I (working together) just 2 weekends to complete!
-Since an RV is a small space, it is a really doable project in a couple weekends time!
+Since an RV is a small space, it is a really doable project in a couple of weekends’ time!

 Are you ready to update your RV or maybe you want to paint your kitchen or furniture in your home?
-You can find Beyond Paint on their site or on Amazon, Home Depot (order and pick up in store too!) or on Walmart.com!
+You can find Beyond Paint on their site or on Amazon, Home Depot (order and pick up in-store too!), or Walmart.com!
 I can’t say enough good things about it!
 Use promo code MUSTHAVEMOM to save 10% off your order.

 Did you enjoy this post?
 We love it when you share on social media using the sharing buttons above this post!
 Thank you!!